 The Food Lovers Company also offers Barcelona private tours, focused on food and wine, if you want a more customized experience.

 I can’t say for sure that the Food Lovers Company is one of the best Barcelona guided tours, as we’ve only taken two.
 But, coming in as relative Catalan food experts, and one who is writing a book about Catalan cuisine, I would have to say that it was pleasantly surprising.
 It has to be one of the best tours in Barcelona if you are looking for a good Barcelona food experience.
+It would also be a great outing or excursion if stopping in Barcelona on a Mediterranean cruise.

 The Food Lovers Company hosted us on their Barcelona Food Tour, but all opinions are my own.
 I was entirely surprised at the number of unique dishes we tried on this tour!